 A drug's adverse effects can be more difficult to analyse, as they are often less thoroughly documented than its efficacy.
 This discrepancy must be taken into account when determining the drug's harm-benefit balance.

-The adverse effect profile of each drug is assessed by examining various safety signals that have emerged during clinical trials and animal pharmacotoxicology studies, and by considering its pharmacological affiliation.
+The adverse effect profile of each drug is assessed by examining various safety signals that emerged during clinical trials and animal pharmacotoxicology studies, and by considering its pharmacological similarities with other drugs.

 When a new drug is approved, many uncertainties remain.
-Some rare but serious adverse effects may have been overlooked during clinical trials and may only emerge after several years of routine use by a greater number of patients.
+Some rare and serious adverse effects may have been overlooked during clinical trials and may only emerge after several years of routine use by a large number of patients.

 Empirical data and personal experience: risk of major bias

 Empirical assessment of a drug's harm-benefit balance, based on individual experience, can help to guide further research, but it is subject to major bias that strongly reduces the level of evidence of the findings.
-For example, it can be difficult to attribute a specific outcome to a particular drug, as other factors must be taken into account, including the natural history of the disease, the placebo effect, the effect of another treatment the patient may not have mentioned, or a change in diet or lifestyle.
-Similarly, a doctor who sees an improvement in certain patients cannot know how many other patients' conditions worsened when they received the same treatment.
+For example, it can be difficult to attribute a specific outcome to a particular drug, as other factors must be taken into account, including the natural history of the disease, the placebo effect, the effect of another treatment, or a change in diet or lifestyle.
+Similarly, a doctor who observes an improvement in certain patients cannot know how many other patients' conditions worsened when they received the same treatment.

-The best way to minimise subjective bias caused by non-comparative evaluations obtained by simply observing a small number of patients is to prioritise experimental data obtained in patients who agreed to participate in clinical trials, especially double-blind, randomised trials versus standard care.
+The best way to minimise subjective bias caused by non-comparative, non-blinded evaluations in a small number of patients is to prioritise experimental data obtained in patients who agreed to participate in clinical trials, especially double-blind randomised trials versus standard care.

 Serious conditions with no effective treatment: patients should be informed of the consequences of interventions

 But patients in this situation must not be treated as guinea pigs.
-“Trials” of drugs belong in the sphere of formal, properly-conducted clinical research, not health care.
-It is of course useful to enrol patients in clinical trials, provided they are aware of the known or foreseeable harms and the uncertain nature of the possible benefits.
+Drug evaluations belong in the sphere of formal, properly conducted clinical research, not health care.
+It is of course useful to enrol patients in clinical trials, provided they are aware of the known or foreseeable risks and the uncertain nature of the possible benefits.
 And the results of these trials must be published in detail (whether positive, negative or inconclusive) in order to advance medical knowledge.

 For more about this year's update: